deeppavlov/chatsky-llm-autoconfig/docs/source/userguides/generate_graphs.rst

     from dialog2graph.pipelines.helpers.parse_data import PipelineRawDataType

-Now, we need to get the dialogs that are the source for the further graph.
+We need to get the dialogs that are the source for the further graph.
 In this example we will read the dialogs from a JSON file.
 The dialogs should be presented in the following format:

 .. code-block:: json